wattsworth/lumen-docker/README.md

 **Add Joule Nodes:** Assuming Joule is running on the same machine and you are an authorized joule user, run the command:
     `$> joule master add lumen http://localhost:8080/lumen`

 When adding the first node you will be prompted to create a new username and password, subsequent nodes will require an authorization token.
 Generate this token by clicking the "New Installation" button on the Lumen admin page.
+If there is an error contacting the node through the Lumen interface you may need to alter the IP address of the node to match your configuration.
+For example if you are running Joule in a Docker container the IP address will likely be the localhost and should instead by the Docker host (typically 172.17.0.1).

 **Host behind a reverse proxy to enable HTTPS:** Configuration files are provided in `/host`.
 The file `nginx-reverse-proxy.conf` provides a complete Nginx configuration.
 Just change the hostname and certificate information.
 If you want to host a Joule node on the same server these configurations can be merged by including the `nginx-joule` configuration and changing the user to `joule` which is required to access the Joule Unix sockets.